HuikangSu/B2R/README.md

-# Boundary-to-Region Supervision for Offline Safe Reinforcement Learning (NIPS2025)
+# Boundary-to-Region Supervision for Offline Safe Reinforcement Learning (NeurIPS 2025)

-This repository provides the official implementation of **B2R**.
-It is evaluated on the [DSRL benchmark](https://github.com/decisionintelligence/DSRL) across SafetyGymnasium, BulletSafetyGym, and MetaDrive environments.
+This is the official implementation of **B2R**, a new method for offline safe RL that fixes a core "symmetry fallacy" in Decision Transformer-style models.
+B2R is evaluated on the [DSRL benchmark](https://github.com/decisionintelligence/DSRL).

-Problem → Existing sequence models (Decision Transformer–style) treat return-to-go (RTG) and cost-to-go (CTG) symmetrically.
-But in constrained MDPs, RTG is a flexible target; CTG is a non-negotiable safety budget.
-This “symmetry fallacy” causes:
-- Brittle deployment: picking a feasible RTG/CTG pair is guesswork.
-- Sparse training signal: few trajectories sit near the safety boundary, so supervision is thin and unreliable.

-Insight → Safety is a boundary, not a knob.
-If the model always sees the same boundary token (the deployment budget), it can learn all the diverse safe behaviors inside that region, not just rare near-threshold cases.

-Solution (B2R): Boundary-to-Region supervision that makes conditioning asymmetric by realigning CTG to the budget.
-Three steps: filter, realign, encode.
-The result is dense, region-wide safety supervision without changing the Transformer objective or architecture.
+**The Idea:** Stop treating safety and reward symmetrically.
+Safety is a hard **boundary**, while reward is a flexible **target**.
+B2R implements this insight via **Boundary-to-Region** supervision, which realigns all cost-to-go signals to the true safety budget.
+This provides **dense, region-wide supervision** without changing the model's architecture.

 ![Figure 0](./figure_1_score0.97.jpg)

-Hard data across 38 tasks (Safety Gymnasium, Bullet Safety-Gym, MetaDrive; 3 cost limits × 3 seeds):
+### Highlights

+-   **Fixes a Core Flaw**: Solves the brittle deployment and sparse signal problems caused by the "symmetry fallacy."
+-   **Zero Architectural Change**: Drastically improves safety without modifying the Transformer model or its objective function.
+-   **SOTA Safety & Performance**:
-- B2R satisfies safety in 35/38 and ranks first on average.
+    -   Satisfies safety in **35/38** tasks.
-- Highest rewards in 20 tasks.
+    -   Achieves the highest reward in **20/38** tasks.
-- Consistently lower cost than Constrained Decision Transformer (CDT) while matching or beating reward.
-Tightening CDT’s boundary token isn’t enough—what matters is region-wide supervision.

-Robustness and flexibility:
-- Safe data scarcity (5–50% of safe trajectories): B2R degrades gracefully; often retains safety at 20% due to dense supervision.
-- Multi-target extension: one model supports multiple κ values via per-κ realignment and conditioning—comparable to single-target models.

-Takeaway: Stop treating safety like reward.
-Align cost signals to the actual budget and supervise across the whole safe region.
-B2R keeps DT’s simplicity, adds safety guarantees, and improves the safety–performance frontier—no architectural surgery required.
+    -   Consistently safer than CDT while delivering competitive rewards.
+-   **Robust**: Degrades gracefully under safe data scarcity (down to 5-20%).
+-   **Flexible**: A single model can be conditioned on multiple safety budgets at test time.

+**In short:** B2R adds robust safety guarantees to the simple and powerful Decision Transformer framework by fundamentally changing how cost signals are supervised.
 ## 🚀 Quick Start

 ### Installation